×

 We asked people if there is a lot of crime.
 They answered:

 "Like any other city, Bacolod City in the Philippines experiences crime.
 However, the local government and police force are continuously working to maintain peace and order.
 The city has implemented various measures to prevent and control crime, such as increased police visibility, installation of CCTV cameras in public places, and community awareness programs.
 The types of crime that occur range from petty crimes like theft and robbery to more serious offenses like drug trafficking and murder.
 Despite these issues, many residents and visitors still consider Bacolod City relatively safe compared to other cities in the country.
-The city's vibrant culture, friendly people, and strong sense of community contribute to its overall safety," wrote a member in Bacolod City.
+The city's vibrant culture, friendly people, and strong sense of community contribute to its overall safety," said one expat in Bacolod City.

 Is there a lot of diversity?
 Are people in Bacolod City accepting of differences?

 "Bacolod City, is a melting pot of different cultures, traditions, and ethnicities, contributing to a rich diversity in the city.
 The city is home to a mix of locals, known as Bacolodnons, as well as people from other regions of the Philippines and expatriates from different parts of the world.
 This diversity is reflected in the city's vibrant culture, food, and festivals.
 Bacolod City is known for its warm and hospitable people.
 The locals are generally accepting and respectful of differences, whether it be in terms of culture, religion, or lifestyle.
 The city's welcoming atmosphere is one of the reasons why it is often referred to as the "City of Smiles".
-The people of Bacolod City are known for their resilience, friendliness, and their ability to embrace and celebrate diversity," commented one expat who made the move to Bacolod City.
+The people of Bacolod City are known for their resilience, friendliness, and their ability to embrace and celebrate diversity," said one expat in Bacolod City.

 Get Quote